By visiting our site, you agree to our privacy policy regarding cookies, anonymous tracking statistics

-Metatek’s Magnetotellurics (MT) datasets offer section imaging of the subsurface resistivity/conductivity as stand-alone or, more usefully, to complement the spatial datasets acquired on an airborne campaign.
+Metatek’s Magnetotellurics (MT) datasets offer section imaging of the Earth’s subsurface resistivity/conductivity.
+This imaging can be used as stand-alone data or, more usefully, to complement the spatial datasets acquired on an airborne data collection campaign.

 Magnetotellurics is a geophysical exploration method using the Earth’s magnetic and electrical fields to measure the electrical resistivity of the sub-surface.